rhymeswithmogul/SecurityTxtToolkit/README.md

 ```

 ## SHORT DESCRIPTION
-SecurityTxtToolkit is a module that works with "security.txt" files.
+SecurityTxtToolkit is a module that works with "security.txt" files, as defined in RFC 9116.

 ## LONG DESCRIPTION
 SecurityTxtToolkit is a PowerShell module.
 It can create, download, test, and verify "security.txt" files.